-sequence_number – As per [6], the sequence_number shall increment by one, modulo 216 or 65536, for each packet with the same IP address and port tuple.
+sequence_number – As per [6], the sequence_number shall increment by one, modulo 216 or 65536, for each packet having the same IP address and port number values of its tuple components.
 The initial sequence_number should be randomized, although this is not important in this setting since the Stream will not be restarted frequently nor is it expected to be on a public network.
 Since UDP/IP does not guarantee ordered delivery and may even duplicate packets, the sequence_number can be used to reconstitute any Stream as produced and to detect loss, allowing a backup Stream to be selected or ECC to be applied if enabled.

-timestamp_min () – When the payload_type (PT) value is either '81' (DSTP) or '82' (ALPTP), the timestamp_min () value shall contain the earliest time specified in any of the Tunneled Packet Information Headers (see Section 6.4 and Section 8).
-If no Tunneled Packet Information Headers are present, then this value shall be set to '0'.
-Providing the earliest time allows the scheduling system to prioritize packets from multiple DSTP input Streams.
+timestamp_min () – When the payload_type value is either '81' (DSTP) or '82' (ALPTP), the timestamp_min () value shall contain the earliest time specified in any of the Tunneled Packet Information Headers contained within the Tunnel Packet to which the specific RTP header applies (see Sections 7.2.1 and 8.2.1).
+If no Tunneled Packet Information Headers are present, then the values of both fields in timestamp_min () shall be set to '0'.
+Providing the earliest time allows the scheduling system to prioritize packets from multiple DSTP and/or ALPTP input Streams.
 The timestamp_min () value shall be formatted according to the short-form of NTP specified in RFC 5905 [13] as shown in Table 6.3.
-Note that this field replaces the SSRC_ID field specified in RFC 3550 [6].
+Note that the 32 bits occupied by this field are those assigned to the SSRC field in RFC 3550 [6].
 The semantic definitions of the fields may be found in paragraphs following the table.

 Table 6.3 Timestamp Field Definitions for DSTP and ALPTP